Spread good cheer this holiday season by creating a spending plan and making arrangements to stay on track and avoid going over budget.

 With all the holiday and day-to-day expenses, it’s easy to swipe away without knowing what’s been spent to date.
 Failing to keep track and to stick to the plan could mean acquiring more debt and having to pay interest on holiday purchases.

-Use cash, write things down, or use personal finance apps like myFinance to keep up with expenses.
-Apps like this download information from various accounts so you are able to see most of your financial accounts in one place.
+Use cash, write things down, or use online personal financial management tools to keep up with expenses.
+Apps like this download information from various accounts so you’re able to see most of your financial accounts in one place.
 How great is that?